samsquire/ideas4/README.md

 I want to solve the mutability of object structures, that is reactive to new object hierarchies.

 You start with 1, then you introduce one-to-many, then you introduce another kind of object and there's a new interaction between that object and every other object.
-You may end up going many-to-many.
+You may even end up going many-to-many.

  * How to handle USB devices being added/removed at runtime
  * Bluetooth pairing (microphone, audio devices coming and going)